AnnaWegmann/StyleSurvey/resources/papers.md

 *We welcome contributions to collect relevant style papers that are not mentioned in our survey.*

-This page is intended to list the references from the Style Survey paper as a **sortable, searchable table**, and to provide simple visualizations over that list.
+This page is intended to list the references from the Style Survey paper as a **sortable, searchable table**.

 To filter the table, start typing in the search box below; click any column header to sort (uses [`tablesort`](https://github.com/tristen/tablesort)).